Volume 11, no. 1:

 1 Michael Talbot, “Vivaldi and the English Viol,” Early Music 30 (2002), 381–94.

 2 “A Viola da Gamba Bibliography” in A Viola da Gamba Miscellany: Proceedings of the International Viola da Gamba Symposium: Utrecht, 1991 (Utrecht: STIMU, 1994).

-Copyright © 2008 by the Board of Trustees of the University of Illinois.
+Copyright © 2008 by the Society for Seventeenth-Century Music.
 All rights reserved.